Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of .NET Standard 2.0.
+   Improved a performance of processing attribute values.

    =============
    DOCUMENTATION